qgis/QGIS-UC-Website/content/activities.md

 We reserve the right to cancel any of the social activities if there are too few participants for it.

+## Sunday Outdoor Day

+Sunday is an informal outdoor day with guided hiking trips and possibly other sports.
+We will offer multiple distances to suit different fitness levels.

+Time: Sunday 4th of October, times TBA<br/>
+Place: TBD<br/>
+Price: TBD, registration required

 ## Sunday Warm-up & Early Registration

-Next invite you to a warm-up event on Sunday evening, where you can meet other participants and the organisers, and have a wine, beer or non-alcoholic drink (at your own expense).
+Warm-up event on Sunday evening, where you can meet other participants and the organisers, and have a wine, beer or non-alcoholic drink (at your own expense).

 We will have a registration desk there as well, in case you would like to avoid queuing for registration on Monday morning.

 Time: Sunday 4th of October, 18:00-22:00<br/>
-Place:
+Place: Laax Murschetg, Bar TBD
 Price: Free, no registration required, everyone welcome

 ## Main Conference